johmar-22/tco-conformal-uq/README.md

 Code and data for:

-> **Conformal Uncertainty Quantification for Transparent Conductive Oxide
+> **Conformal Uncertainty Quantification for Machine-Learning Screening of Transparent
-> Property Prediction: Coverage Diagnostics Across Crystal Symmetry
+>Conductive Oxides Across Crystal Symmetry Classes
-> Classes**
+**

 We apply cross-conformal prediction (CV+, MAPIE) to LightGBM models on extended SOAP descriptors for the NOMAD 2018 benchmark of